 Here’s a screenshot I took while searching for DigiDNA in SOGC (Swiss Official Gazette of Commerce).
 Based on the preliminary research, DigiDNA is definitely a legit corporation.

 It’s worth noting that in 2014, the DigiDNA team rebranded their flagship product, DiskAid, into ‘iMazing’.
-Again, I can’t help but think of “amazing”. 🙂 In September 2016, they released iMazing 2 with a list of new features including iOS 10 compatibility.
-The latest version is 2.11.1, which added macOS Catalina and iOS 13 compatibility.
+Again, I can’t help but think of “amazing”. 🙂 Later they released iMazing 2 with a list of new features including compatibility with the latest iOS.